nes-lab/shepherd/software/firmware/readme_overflow_issue.md

 	- removing `inline` from our codebase brings overflow back to 2672 bytes
 	- that is strange!

-- direct compare the biggest FNs
+- direct compare of the biggest FNs
   - u64-heavy Fns grow by factor 1.6 to 2.4

 ```